Get in Touch

 This can go a long way in ensuring a success or failure, by being culturally aligned with the organization.
 The work ethics here are different.
 Indians are accommodating, especially to their seniors and you would be expected to do the same, in case the expats reports to an Indian.

 The ability to adapt to the company’s core values and India’s unique working style is a task in itself if you are coming from a different culture, it’s just that work style DNA here is different, its helpful to understand it.

 There is already a language barrier, although most Indian working in the organized sector can speak English.
-You will find that in most cases the English is conversational and they lack the depth of language and find it difficult to understand sarcasm, wit or humour.
+You will find that in most cases the English are conversational and they lack the depth of language and find it difficult to understand sarcasm, wit or humor.
 It’s also helpful to speak a little slowly.

 People will expect you to visit when you are invited to religious ceremonies and marriages, these two functions are integral to most Indians and sharing these moments is important to them.
 More so if you are their superiors.